-Measuring cross-channel performance is difficult.
+Measuring cross-channel marketing performance is difficult.

 In fact, according to a recent eMarketer study, 34% of marketers surveyed still rely on individual channel analysis and channel-specific metrics to measure the success of their marketing campaigns.